sampokuokkanen/belated/README.md

   end
 end

+class DumDum
+  # classes need to have a perform method
+  def perform
+    5 / 4
+  end
+end

 # Need to start dRuby on the client side
 DRb.start_service
 dummy = DummyWorker.new
 dummy.queue.push(proc { 2 / 1 })
+dummy.queue.push(DumDum.new)
 ```